AK-1612/QuAnHack-Assignment/README.md

-# AI Travel Itinerary Assistant
+# Travel Agencies - An AI-powered Travel Itinerary Assistant

 An enterprise-grade, AI-driven travel assistant that transforms natural language WhatsApp conversations into structured travel leads and luxury itineraries.